saurabh1088/notes/iOS/Persistence/SwiftData.md

 - If one doesn’t wants to persist some properties in model then use @Transient macro

+## Migrate to SwiftData

+### How can one generate SwiftData Model Classes using the Managed Object Model Editor assistant?
+From an existing Core Data model, it is possible to generate SwiftData model classes.
+Generated classes also follow the organization already in the preexisting model.
+To do this, one need to go through project’s Managed Object Model Editor assistant.
+Select the model file and then from meny bar one need to, select Editor, and click on Create SwiftData Code.
+This will generate required classes.

+### Can SwiftData and CoreData co-exist in an application?
+YES.
+It might be not possible to fully migrate an application from using CoreData to fully using SwiftData.
+In such cases one can opt for a partial conversion to SwiftData.
+What co-existence of CoreData and SwiftData would mean is that there are two completely separate persistent stacks, one Core Data stack and one SwiftData stack, talking to the same persistent store.
+What this implies is that one need not to completely rewrite existing Core Data code in order to be able to start adding SwiftData code.
+Before loading the persistent store, one need to set the persistent store URL for the container description to ensure that both stacks(CoreData and SwiftData) are writing to the same URL.
+Additionally, one also need to turn on persistent history tracking.
+While SwiftData automatically turns on persistent history tracking, Core Data does not.
+If application having both Core Data and SwiftData coexisting, tries to open a persistent store without setting the persistent history, the store will be put into read-only mode.
+Some important points to make sure when working with CoreData and SwiftData both in same application.
+- One should use namespace for preexisting NSManagedObject based entities or SwiftData classes so that they should not collide.
+- CoreData and SwiftData schemas need to be in sync.

+### Full migration from CoreData to SwiftData.
+When one is migrating an application from CoreData to SwiftData, then one is replacing the CoreData stack with SwiftData stack.
+Before this migration one need to consider how the preexisting core data model designs are structured.
+An application’s Core Data model designs refer to the schema, including the entities and their properties and relationships.
+One need to make sure that the Core Data model designs are supported in SwiftData as well.
+This means that for each entity that was defined in Core Data, there needs to be a corresponding model type with exact matches for entity name and properties in SwiftData.

 ## Sources
 WWDC 2023
 Meet SwiftData